AlexanderAbramovPav/lubimovka-theater-commercial-team/README.md

-# Commercial project "Landing for the Lyubimovka festival"
+# Commercial project "Lending for the Lyubimovka festival"

 ## About the project:
 Lyubimovka Young Drama Festival is an independent non-profit collective project of Russian playwrights.